sonic-net/SONiC/doc/sflow/sflow_hld.md

 #### sflowmgrd

-The sflowmgrd reads the SFLOW_GENETLINK table to create program genetlink groups that will be used by the SAI driver to lift packets to the hsflowd.
-Once the genetlink group is created, updates the SFLOW_GENETLINK_TABLE table for sFlowOrch to process.
+The sflowmgrd queries if the genetlink family "psample" and the multicast groun #270 exists and if not creates it so that that will be used by the SAI driver to lift packets to the hsflowd.
 A multicast group is typically created which enables multiple applications (e.g. even a local netlink sniffer tools) to additionally inspect the samples that are lifted to hsflowd.

-the sflowmgrd daemon listens to SFLOW_COLLECTOR to construct the hsflowd.conf and start the hsflowd service.
+The sflowmgrd daemon listens to SFLOW_COLLECTOR to construct the hsflowd.conf and start the hsflowd service.
 The mapping between the SONiC sflow CLI parameters and the host-sflow is given below:

 SONIC CLI parameter| hsflowd.conf equivalent